aaronland/go-brooklynintegers-api/README.md

 # go-brooklynintegers-api

-Go language API library for the Brooklyn Integers API.
+Go package for the Brooklyn Integers API.

 ## Usage